guptashreyas/Attendance-System-using-Face-Detection/README.md

 ->Training data for face recognition is provided by the users during registration.

 Contribution
-"Attendance System Using Face Detection - Minor Project by [@harshitajain212](https://github.com/harshitajain212) and Shreyas Gupta"
+"Attendance System Using Face Detection - Minor Project by [Harshita Jain](https://github.com/harshitajain212) and Shreyas Gupta"